John Maynard Keynes: Marriage

 In 1921, Keynes wrote that he had fallen "very much in love" with Lydia Lopokova, a well-known Russian ballerina and one of the stars of Sergei Diaghilev's Ballets Russes.
 In the early years of his courtship, he maintained an affair with a younger man, Sebastian Sprott, in tandem with Lopokova, but eventually chose Lopokova exclusively.
 They were married in 1925, with Keynes's former lover Duncan Grant as best man.
 "What a marriage of beauty and brains, the fair Lopokova and John Maynard Keynes" was said at the time.
 Keynes later commented to Strachey that beauty and intelligence were rarely found in the same person, and that only in Duncan Grant had he found the combination.
 The union was happy, with biographer Peter Clarke writing that the marriage gave Keynes "a new focus, a new emotional stability and a sheer delight of which he never wearied".
 The couple hoped to have children but this did not happen.

 Among Keynes's Bloomsbury friends, Lopokova was, at least initially, subjected to criticism for her manners, mode of conversation and supposedly humble social origins – the last of the ostensible causes being particularly noted in the letters of Vanessa and Clive Bell, and Virginia Woolf.
 In her novel Mrs Dalloway (1925), Woolf bases the character of Rezia Warren Smith on Lopokova.
-E. M. Forster later wrote in contrition about "Lydia Keynes, every whose word should be recorded": "How we all used to underestimate her".
+E. M. Forster later wrote in contrition about "Lydia Keynes, whose every word should be recorded"; "How we all used to underestimate her".

+Keynes had no children, and his wife outlived him by 35 years, dying in 1981.